-From demographics interested in ethical investing to levels of return, we’ve seen our SRI pots have a habit of subverting many of the presuppositions people tend to have about this emergent investment style.
-So, we’re going to call them out, one by one.
+From the demographics we traditionally associate with ethical investing to the levels of return, we’ve seen our SRI pots subvert many of the presuppositions people have about this still-emergent investment style.
+In this blog I’ll happily call them out, one by one.

 Myth #1: To invest in line with your values you need to sacrifice returns